Lawn Roller Tips and Advice

-Besides digging out lumps and filling in holes, there's a much easier way to smooth out the bumps on your yard.
+Instead of digging out lumps and filling in holes, there's a much easier way to smooth out the bumps on your yard.

 Choosing a Lawn Roller

-Lawn rollers come in two different styles - steel and polyurethane.
+Lawn rollers come in two different styles: steel and polyurethane.

 Steel Lawn Rollers

-They are, however, heavier to move and set up, pose more of a challenge when making sharp turns.
+They are, however, heavier to move and set up.
+Because of their heavy metal construction, they pose more of a challenge when making sharp turns.